What is micro-dosing and am I safe to drive?

 It may seem like a tough call, but it shouldn’t be

 The conversation around cannabis consumption and driving continues to be challenging, with many strong opinions on both sides of the issue.
-But with different tolerances and metabolization rates across the board, it's hard to pin down a number regarding how much is too much.
+But with different tolerances and metabolization rates across every individual, it's hard to pin down a number regarding how much is too much.

 Poly-drug impaired driving in Colorado is also on the rise.
 Even mixing half an edible with one IPA could put a driver at risk.
 Clinical research from the American Association for Clinical Chemistry shows that “...the simultaneous use of alcohol and cannabis produces significantly higher blood concentrations of cannabis's main psychoactive constituent, THC, as well as THC's primary active metabolite than cannabis use alone.”